Adolescent Drug Abuse Grows into Addiction Requiring Treatment

 Narconon Services Range from Drug Prevention to Rehabilitation

-The Narconon services at these rehab centers guide those who are addicted through a deep detoxification action that helps reduce cravings – sometimes even eliminating them, according to those who have completed it.
+The Narconon program at these rehab centers guides those who are addicted through a deep detoxification action that helps reduce cravings – sometimes even eliminating them, according to those who have completed it.
 Then each person executes Narconon life skills classes that develop the skills that will enable them to stay sober for the long haul, that will help them choose drug-free associates, that will enable them to overcome the obstacles that can crop up at any time.